 Select the domain you wish to enable explicit DKIM signing on and click Enable in the task pane.

-At this point Microsoft will check your external DNS for the presence of the two CNAME records.
-It will respond with errors if it can not find these records.
+At this point, Microsoft will check your external DNS for the presence of the two CNAME records.
+It will respond with an error if it can not find these records.

 If successful the task pane will update the Status section to “Signing DKIM signatures for this domain”.